aws-quickstart/cdk-eks-blueprints/docs/addons/external-dns.md

 In order for external DNS to work, you need to supply one or more hosted zones.
 You need a reference to the EKS stack in order to either create or look up the hosted zones.

-To help customers handle common use cases for Route 53 provisioning the platform provides a few convenience providers.
+To help customers handle common use cases for Route 53 provisioning the framework provides a few convenience providers.

 **Name look-up and direct import provider:**
 This provider will allow to bind to an existing hosted zone based on its name.